 This can help give you a game plan of the monthly finances.
 This also aids in the arrangement of space.
 Will a one bedroom suffice?
 Is there a need for a two story apartment to give personal space between roommates?

 Make sure it’s convenient for you.
 A nice apartment can prove to be stressful if it is far away from everyday tasks like grocery shopping and work.
 Also, having an apartment that is in a community that fits your lifestyle is an important convenience.
 For example, an apartment in a senior neighborhood might not be best suited for a 20-year old bachelor.
-If your young I do suggest you go look at apartments in Charlotte NC for there excellent amenities.
+If your young I do suggest you look there for excellent amenities.

 Moving into your apartment is about you.
 It is typical for a lot of people to have an opinion about what kind of apartment you should get.
 The only one whose opinion that matters is yours.
 You will be the living there and paying the bills.
 Acquire a place only if it fits your desires and needs.